Washington (state): Transportation

 The Cascade Mountain Range also impedes transportation.
 Washington operates and maintains roads over seven major mountain passes and eight minor passes.
 During the winter months, some of these passes are plowed, sanded, and kept safe with avalanche control.
 Not all stay open through the winter.
 The North Cascades Highway, State Route 20, closes every year due to snowfall and avalanches in the area of Washington Pass.
 The Cayuse and Chinook passes east of Mount Rainier also close in winter.

 Washington is crossed by several freight railroads, and Amtrak's passenger Cascade route between Eugene, Oregon, and Vancouver, BC is the eighth busiest Amtrak service in the U.S. Seattle's King Street Station, the busiest station in Washington, and the 15th busiest in the U.S., serves as the terminus for the two long-distance Amtrak routes in Washington, the Empire Builder to Chicago and the Coast Starlight to Los Angeles.
 The Sounder commuter rail service operates in Seattle and its surrounding cities, between Everett and Lakewood.
 The intercity network includes the Cascade Tunnel, the longest railroad tunnel in the United States, which is part of the Stevens Pass route on the BNSF Northern Transcom.

 Sound Transit Link light rail currently operates in the Seattle area at a length of 24 mi, and in Tacoma at a length of 4 mi.
 The entire system has a funded expansion plan that will expand light rail to a total of 116 miles by 2041.
 Seattle also has a 3.8 mi streetcar network with two lines and plans to expand further by 2025.
 32 local bus transit systems exist across the state, the busiest being King County Metro, located in Seattle and King County, with just above 122 million riders in 2017.
-Residents of Vancouver have resisted proposals to extend Portland's mass transit system into Washington.
+Clark County has historically resisted proposals to extend Portland's MAX Light Rail into Vancouver, including the rejection of two ballot measures, but light rail is slated to be included in a future replacement of the Interstate Bridge.

+Some tribal governments offer free bus service on their respective reservations, including on the Muckleshoot, Spokane, and Yakama Indian Reservations.